Name – Cordyceps mushroom

 History– Cordyceps was first introduced to Western society during the 17th century.
 Cordyceps militaris and Cordyceps sinensis belong to the same genus, but the different species and have been valued in Traditional Chinese Medicine for more than 2000 years.

-Cordyceps mushroom is highly-priced fungus or medicinal mushroom throughout the world, hence known as “fungal gold” or “soft gold”.
+Cordyceps mushroom is a highly-priced fungus or medicinal mushroom throughout the world, hence known as “fungal gold” or “soft gold”.
 The color of the fruit body is dark brown to black the larval body pervaded by the mycelium, is yellowish to brown color with sweet in taste and neutral in nature (2).

 Nutritional value of Cordyceps mushroom

-Health benefits of Cordyceps mushroom
+Cordyceps mushroom benefits

 1. Treat anemia